Published by MBA Skool Team, Last Updated: August 04, 2021

 Competitors generally look for higher margins and for this they provide unique features to its products, thus try to create differentiation.

-E.g.: Adidas, Nike, Puma all shoe manufacturers produce shoes catering for different segments in different styles and charge premium accordingly.
+Example: Adidas, Nike, Puma all shoe manufacturers produce shoes catering for different segments in different styles and charge premium accordingly.

 Organizations also compete for customers as well as for wholesalers, retailers etc. Customers decide the fate of any company and hence companies try their level best to lure them.